 Figure 11 shows the estimated density of carbon dioxide using different approaches.
 The empirical PR EOS first underpredicts the density at compressed-liquid state, and then over-predicts the density in the transition region at supercritical pressure (P=8 MPa, 10 MPa).
-The density predicted by the modified PR EOS matches the NIST result very well for all thermodynamic states of carbon dioxide.
+The density predicted by the modified PR EOS matches the NIST result relatively well for all thermodynamic states of carbon dioxide.
 Such excellent performance for carbon dioxide may be explained by the approximately linear trend of alpha embedded in the observational data and the resulting relatively smaller adjustment by the model bias.

 Performance of Model 3